 Along the way, it added real estate as a core business, which currently comprises a growing investment portfolio in Australia, Japan and Singapore.

-Thakral has gained traction in its remaking, and the lastest set of results continues the growth trajectory.
+Thakral has gained traction in its remaking, and the latest set of results continues the growth trajectory.

 For 1H2023, Thakral reported: